Water, Water Everywhere Down the Sink and into the Dishwasher?

 Kitchen Sink Clogged Drain

 A lot of food and food byproducts such as fiber and grease finds its way down kitchen sinks.
 Over time, drains can clog, sometimes frequently.
-When there is a clog in the line, water pressure in the pipes can increase and force sink water up into the dishwasher drain line.
+When there is a clog in the line, and it’s not draining properly, water pressure in the pipes can increase and force sink water up into the dishwasher drain line.

 One way to relieve the pressure is to disconnect the sink trap (P trap) underneath the sink and remove the blockage.
 If it is not clogged there, run a snake into the waste pipe leading into the wall behind the sink.
 You’ll need a bucket to catch the water and the clogged material that may come pouring out.